rust-lang/book/src/ch08-03-hash-maps.md

 This will print `{"Blue": 25}`.
 The original value of 10 has been overwritten.

 #### Only Insert If the Key Has No Value

-It's common to want to check if a particular key has a value and, if it does not, insert a value for it.
+It’s common to want to check if a particular key has a value and, if it does not, insert a value for it.
 Hash maps have a special API for this, called `entry`, that takes the key we want to check as an argument.
 The return value of the `entry` function is an enum, `Entry`, that represents a value that might or might not exist.
-Let's say that we want to check if the key for the Yellow team has a value associated with it.
-If it doesn't, we want to insert the value 50, and the same for the Blue team.
-With the entry API, the code for this looks like:
+Let’s say that we want to check if the key for the Yellow team has a value associated with it.
+If it doesn’t, we want to insert the value 50, and the same for the Blue team.
+With the entry API, the code for this looks
+like:

 ```rust
 use std::collections::HashMap;